elucian/bee/syntax/structure.md

 * using: (x,y,z) only x,y,z files are found on disk and parsed;

 **Qualifier**
 Bee use _"dot notation"_ to locate external members.
-After import the file name becomes qualifier for this notation.
+After import the file name becomes scope qualifier for this notation.

 ```
 qualifier.member_name